-Pancreatic cancers arise when cells in the pancreas begin to grow and divide at an uncontrollable rate and form a mass called tumor.
+Pancreatic carcinomas arise when cells in the pancreas begin to grow and divide at an uncontrollable rate and form a mass called a tumor.
 Tumors can be benign (do not invade nearby tissues) or malignant (spread to other parts of the body).

 As the pancreas is made of endocrine and exocrine cells, each type of these cells can give rise to a different type of tumor.